 While March is dedicated to Women’s History Month, we know that women affect and change our lives all year round.
 Whether it’s women we know personally or well-known public figures, women play an important role in our lives.

-The month of March is Women’s History Month and Thursday, March 20 is global Character Day, so NewsHour Extra decided to combine them both to create “Women with character who inspire!”
 Use this lesson plan to guide students as they learn more about women with great character who inspire others.
-Students are then encouraged to identify an inspiring woman of character in their lives and share it with the world by participating in NewsHour Extra’s Women Who Inspire interactive student project.
-For details see the Student Voices page.
+Students are then encouraged to identify and write a brief description about an inspiring woman of character in their lives and share it with the class or on social media using the hashtag #PBSWomenWhoInspire.

 Middle and high school

 First, ask students, “What does it mean to have good character?”
 Then ask, “What does it mean to inspire?”

 Ask students to think of three women with great character who inspire them either from today or the past and write it down.
 Then ask students to assess their choices by picking out the reasons they felt these women were particularly special and share their answers with a partner.
 Did they see any connection between the women they chose?

 Now ask students to put themselves in the shoes of the women they identified as truly inspiring and ask themselves, who would be inspiring to you?

 Explain to students that without always knowing it, our heroes tell us a lot about our own character and what is important to us.
 In the next part of the lesson plan we are going to look at the lives and work of two truly incredible women and find out which woman inspires them.

 Explain to students that they are now going to learn about two examples of women who have great character and are inspiring to others.